12 Best Adaptogens to Feel Less Stressed, Get Laser Focused and More

 In India and China, soldiers have used adaptogens for centuries to handle the stress of combat, recover faster, and increase their energy.
 Today, you can use adaptogens for – you guessed it – their adaptogenic properties: they help your body adapt to biological and psychological stress by making it easier for you to balance your hormonal systems.
-Some adaptogens can also help with common symptoms of living in the modern world, including fatigue, impotence, and infertility.
+What does that mean, exactly?

-Even though these herbs have worked for thousands of years, scientific research is only beginning to reveal to the West the potential that adaptogens have to upgrade your stress response and energy levels.
+Even though these adaptogenic herbs have worked for thousands of years, scientific research is only beginning to reveal to the West the potential that adaptogens have to upgrade your stress response and energy levels.

 Think of it like this.
 If you’ve ever driven a sports car, when you step on the gas, it very quickly moves forward, and when you let off, it slows down quickly.
 In contrast, in your grandmother’s car, you can pin the accelerator to the floor, but you have to wait two seconds for the car to lurch forward.
 When you release the gas, it kind of coasts.